 PART I - FLIGHT TYPE CONVENTIONAL FLIGHT Click inside the applicable box to indicate the flight is/is not a conventional supported flight.
 LDB TEST FLIGHT Click inside the applicable box to indicate the flight is/is not a conventional engineering/science validation flight in preparation for a future LDB flight.
 LDB FLIGHT Click inside the applicable box to indicate the flight is/is not a planned future LDB supported flight.
-SPB FLIGHT Click inside the applicable box to indicate the flight is/is not a planned future SPB supported flight.
-PIGGYBACK Click inside the applicable box to indicate the flight is/is not proposed as a space-available payload of opportunity mission, with another primary mission.
+SPB FLIGHT Click inside the applicable box to indicate the flight is/is not a planned future SPB supported flight. РіддуВаск Click inside the applicable box to indicate the flight is/is not proposed as a space-available payload of opportunity mission, with another primary mission.
 PART II - SCIENCE The Science section of the application provides CSBF a general description of the science instrument and the science objectives of the flight.
+DISCIPLINES Disciplines are defined by NASA and reflect the nature of the scientific

-DISCIPLINES Disciplines are defined by NASA and reflect the nature of the scientific experiment being performed.
-They are also used to assist CSBF and BPO in experiment being performed.
+ES Disciplines are defined by NASA and reflect the nature of the scientific experiment being performed.
 They are also used to assist CSBF and BPO in tracking the various types of experiments using the balloon program.
 Table 1 lists the balloon-centric Science Mission Directorate (SMD) organization.